Flagship case study

 Problem

-Field teams lose time when maps, asset records, inspections, and work orders live in separate tools.
+Field teams lose time when maps, records, inspections, and work orders are split.

 Built

-A MapLibre-style field app with sample assets, selected-asset context, inspections, work orders, imports, reports, and role-aware screens.
+MapLibre-style app with sample assets, selected context, inspections, work orders, imports, reports, and roles.

 Stack